 Religious rituals related to death are all concerned with the person’s soul and not the body.
 Zoroastrians believe that on the fourth day after death the human soul leaves the body and the body remains as an empty shell.
 On the morning of the fourth day after death, the Soul (urvan) returns to its Fravashi (The Guardian Spirit of an individual) who sends out the departed soul to the next world and appears before the deities who are to pass judgment over it.

-celebrations actually derive from the Persian celebration of : The longest night of the year on the eve of the Winter Solstice.
+The Christmas celebrations actually derive from the Persian celebration of Yalda during the longest night of the year on the eve of the Winter Solstice.
 On the Yalda night, Persians used to stay awake all night till the dawn and normally the following days were a holiday (December 22-25).
-It was also the day of Equality because on this day king/queen and nobles were to dress just like ordinary people so as not to be recognized in the crowd and nobody was supposed to give order.
+It was also the day of Equality because on this day the Monarchs and Nobles were to dress just like ordinary people so as not to be recognized in the crowd and nobody was supposed to give order.

 Some of the activities during Norooz are Spring cleaning, painting eggs, family reunions, Persian dancing, exchanging presents, visiting neighbors and friends etc. just to name a few.
 The Norouz holiday and celebrations ends by having a massive family picnic on the 13th day of Spring.